IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 Displays the syntax for one or more commands. dsadm apropos -topic string Displays a short description of any commands that match the specified string.
 When the dsadm command displays help text or a syntax error message, it will show the name of the command as IDFZADM, instead of dsadm.
 This occurs because the dsadm command is not a binary module in the z/OS UNIX file system.
 Rather, it is a shell script that invokes IDFZADM.
 IDFZADM is an entry that has the sticky bit on in the permissions.
 The sticky bit means that the IDFZADM module is found and executed from the user's STEPLIB, link pack area, or link list concatenation.
 (IDFZADM is typically located in SYS1.SIEALNKE.)
 However, you cannot run IDFZADM from the shell because IDFZADM is not normally in your PATH.
 Privilege required
-dsadm commands that query information (for example, fileinfo, fsinfo) usually do not require the issuer to have any special authority. dsadm commands that modify (for example, salvage) usually require the issuer to have one of the following authorizations: · UID of 0.
-If you are permitted READ to the BPX.SUPERUSER resource in the RACF® FACILITY class, you can become a UID of 0 by issuing the su command. · READ authority to the SUPERUSER.FILESYS.PFSCTL resource in the z/OS UNIXPRIV class.
+dsadm commands that query information (for example, fileinfo, fsinfo) usually do not require the issuer to have any special authority. dsadm commands that modify (for example, salvage) usually require the issuer to have one of the following authorizations: Â· UID of 0.
+If you are permitted READ to the BPX.SUPERUSER resource in the RACFÂ® FACILITY class, you can become a UID of 0 by issuing the su command. Â· READ authority to the SUPERUSER.FILESYS.PFSCTL resource in the z/OS UNIXPRIV class.
 Chapter 11.
 DSFS commands 85

 dsadm